ramirezraph/react-portal/README.md

 https://cansahin.gitbook.io/react-boilerplate-cra-template/

 #### Technologies used:
-React, TypeScript, Mantine UI, TailwindCSS, Cloud Firestore, Auth0, Redux etc.
+- React
+- TypeScript
+- Mantine UI
+- TailwindCSS
+- Cloud Firestore
+- Auth0
+- Redux
+- and a lot more

 ## Setup
 #### Clone the repository